Hurum-nanya/CareerEx-Data-Science-Project/README.md

 - *The model achieved reasonable accuracy, but precision and recall could likely be improved with better feature engineering (e.g., combining rare categories).*

-- *Confusion matrix showed that while the model distinguishes between classes, there is room for better performance, especially for minority class detection.*
+- *Confusion matrix showed that while the model distinguishes between classes, there is room for better performance, especially for minority class detection.

-📚 Future Work
-Predictive modeling to forecast future sales.

-Customer segmentation based on purchasing behavior.

-Sentiment analysis on customer reviews.